jonnonz1/nz-statute-book/acts/public/1994/tax-administration-act-1994.md

   (b) commence in accordance with subsection (3), even if they are not yet published.

 ### 226 Power to extend time for doing anything under Act
-(1) If anything required by or under this Act or the Income Tax Act 2007 or the Goods and Services Tax Act 1985 to be done at or within a fixed time cannot be or is not so done, the Governor-General, by Order in Council, may from time to time appoint a further or other time for doing that thing, whether the time at or within which that thing ought to have been done has or has not expired.
+(1) If anything is required by or under this Act, the Income Tax Act 2007, or the Goods and Services Tax Act 1985 to be done by a taxpayer by a specified date or at or within a fixed time, the Governor-General, by Order in Council, may appoint a later date or further time for doing that thing, regardless of whether the specified date or fixed time has elapsed.
-(2) Anything done at or, as the case may be, within the time prescribed by any such Order in Council shall be as valid as if it had been done at or within the time fixed by or under this Act or the Income Tax Act 2007 or the Goods and Services Tax Act 1985.
+(2) Anything done at or within the time or by the date prescribed by an Order in Council under subsection (1) shall be as valid as if it had been done at or within the time fixed under this Act, the Income Tax Act 2007, or the Goods and Services Tax Act 1985.
 (3) An order under this section is secondary legislation (see Part 3 of the Legislation Act 2019 for publication requirements).

 ### 226B Business group amnesties